-- (i) Interest rate risk is limited to cash and cash equivalents balances, primarily held in Canadian and US dollars in Canada and Peru. - (ii) The Company's subsidiaries hold financial assets and liabilities in US dollars and Peruvian nuevo soles that give rise to foreign exchange risk.
-If the US dollar rose or fell in relation to the Canadian dollar by 5% with all other variables held constant, net loss for the year ended June 30, 2020 would have been approximately \$1,000 higher/lower.
-If the Peruvian nuevo sole rose or fell in relation to the Canadian dollar by 5% with all other variables held constant, accumulated other comprehensive loss for the year ended June 30, 2020 would have been approximately \$100 higher/lower.
+- (i) Interest rate risk is limited to cash balances, primarily held in Canadian and US dollars in Canada and Peru. - (ii) The Company's subsidiaries hold financial assets and liabilities in US dollars and Peruvian Nuevo Soles that give rise to foreign exchange risk.
+If the US dollar rose or fell in relation to the Canadian dollar by 5% with all other variables held constant, net loss for the year ended June 30, 2023, would have been approximately \$1,000 higher/lower.
+If the Peruvian Nuevo Sole rose or fell in relation to the Canadian dollar by 5% with all other variables held constant, accumulated other comprehensive loss for the year ended June 30, 2023, would have been approximately \$100 higher/lower.